cloudfoundry-incubator/quarks-operator/docs/releasing.md

 After completion, the pipeline will create several artifacts:

 * helm chart on S3
+* helm chart in our repo at https://cloudfoundry-incubator.github.io/quarks-helm/
 * cf-operator binary on S3
 * docker image of the operator on dockerhub